ern0/posixino/README.md

 All the register names and
 `cli()/sti()` functions are definied by Posixino, but has no effect at all.

-Future versions may calculate timer interval values based on register values set, if `TIMERx` are set to "auto" value (e.g. -1).
+Future versions may calculate timer interval values based on register values set, if `TIMERx` are set to invalid value (e.g. -1).

 Timer interrupt emulation uses C++11 features
 (thread, mutex),